 - ExpressRoute Global Reach isn't available on Local

-ExpressRoute Local also has the same limits on resources (for example, the number of VNets per circuits) as Standard.
+ExpressRoute Local also has the same limits on resources as Standard.

 Where is ExpressRoute Local available and which Azure regions is each peering location mapped to?